Reviews

 No nasties

-I could tell Copper was eating a high-quality diet because his flatulence stopped.
-In the past when we’ve fed traditional kibble, he gets bad gas.
-This wasn’t the case once we made the switch to Sundays.
+We noticed Copper’s flatulence appeared to reduce over time while eating Sundays.
+In the past, when we’ve fed traditional kibble, he gets bad gas.
+This wasn’t the case once we switched to Sundays.

 Customized

-Sundays will create a custom subscription plan where they’ll tailor your dog food to meet your dog’s specific needs based on the answers you give in the sign-up questionnaire.
+Sundays will create a custom subscription plan, tailoring your dog food to your dog’s specific needs based on the answers you give in the sign-up questionnaire.

 I found this process really simple, and I appreciated being able to include Copper and Skye in the same meal plan for convenience rather than having to create separate accounts, which is the case with some of their rivals.